cloudmaven/documentation/pages/aws/aws_cost_tracking.md

 The autotagging solution we'll be using is summarized below.

 When a resource is created, an API call is made and recorded by CloudWatch.
 Then, a CloudWatch event rule triggers a lambda function providing it with event details.
-The lambda function extracts every resource ID and the user's identity and applies two tags, Owner and PrincipalId (current user’s aws:userid value), to the created resource.
+The lambda function extracts every resource ID and the user's identity and applies two tags, Owner (current users AWS IAM username) and PrincipalId (AWS account number), to the created resource.

 A simpler one sentence summary: